 - 5.4.1 Options were considered as part of the strategy award report agreed by CCB in 2016.
-Using the DPS enables more frequent refreshing of the bidder base and prices, to better match the dynamics in the supplier market and gain the continual value improvements. - 5.4.2 A community directory or retail model is inappropriate for providing complex medical equipment.
+Using the DPS enables more frequent refreshing of the bidder base and prices, to better match the dynamics in the supplier market and gain the continual value improvements. - 5.4.2 A community directory or retail model is inappropriate for providing complex medical equipment, but has been considered for the simpler assisted living devices in DPS 3.
 However, commissioning a community directory or retail model, in which service users self-serve using a personal budget, would result in loss of the collective purchasing power and instead result in multiple, less efficient purchasing channels where quality and safety in meeting the individual's wellbeing objectives become more difficult to assure. - 5.4.3 This is a vital service.
 Community equipment is essential to delivering the statutory independent living and wellbeing agenda, and to minimising the wider costs in related statutory social and health care services (e.g. more vulnerable people reaching crisis and/or hospital admission).